Skip to content

 Post-Master's Psych-Mental Health Nurse Practitioner Certificate Online

-This innovative online nursing program prepares you to pass the ANCC Psychiatric-Mental Health NP exam and transition to professional opportunities working with mental healthcare organizations or independently in your own private practice.
+This innovative online nursing program prepares you to take the ANCC Psychiatric-Mental Health NP exam and transition to professional opportunities working with mental healthcare organizations or independently in your own private practice.

 Program Overview